MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 ## Prevent popups from being displayed for trusted domains

+Once you've configured popup messages for specific labels, you can define un-trusted domains for each message type.
-Prevent your popups from being displayed when an email is sent to users in trusted domains, such as your own organization's domain, or your partners.
+This ensures that the specified message type is not displayed for any domains that you trust, such as your own domain, or those of trusted partners.

 1. Run PowerShell as an administrator.